Naomi L. Slagowski, M.S.

 she/her

 Ms. Slagowski is an environmental engineer specializing in database management and Geographic Information Systems (GIS).
-She focuses on managing data through database development and maintenance, developing custom data user interfaces, visualizing data through mapping and spatial tools, and validating laboratory and historical data.
-She has conducted extensive fieldwork, including sampling of soil, sediment, surface water, aquatic plants, groundwater, indoor air, and soil vapor, and has monitored, maintained, and assisted in the design of a variety of groundwater and soil vapor remedial systems.
-She has conducted historical document review to evaluate other consultants’ field programs and data, and found and displayed historical data to evaluate previous fate and transport pathways to support litigation projects.
-Prior to environmental consulting, she worked as a molecular biologist in the Infectious Diseases Laboratory at Massachusetts General Hospital.
+She focuses on managing data through database development and maintenance, developing custom data user interfaces, visualizing data through mapping and spatial tools, and validating environmental data.
+She has conducted extensive fieldwork, including sampling of soil, sediment, surface water, aquatic plants, groundwater, indoor air, and soil vapor, and has monitored, maintained, and assisted in the design of groundwater and soil vapor remedial systems.
+She has performed environmental justice assessments and equity gap analysis at locations in the United States and Canada.
+Prior to environmental consulting, Ms. Slagowski worked as a molecular biologist in the Infectious Diseases Laboratory at Massachusetts General Hospital.

 Database Development: Developed and maintained database and customized user interfaces.
 The database allowed users to review information on a complex product tracking project and was flexible enough to respond to changing project needs.
 Regularly added and updated data and maintained system to track changes.